 What is Web Accessibility?

-Why is web accessibility important?
+Why web accessibility is important?

 For front-end developers, accessibility is crucial as it guarantees that everyone, regardless of ability, can access and use the apps and websites that they develop.

-How to Make Websites Accessible on the Web?
+How to Make Websites Accessible?

 Semantic HTML